JakeGuy11/image-sourcerer/README.md

 <img src="res/icons/logo-large.png" alt="Image Sourcerer" width=1024>

-*Image Sourcerer* is a browser extension supported on Chrome and Firefox that is designed to download, sort and track images from supported sites.
+*Image Sourcerer* is a browser extension supported on Chrome and Chrome extension based browsers that is designed to download, sort and track images from supported sites.
 Once complete, this application will help users download images from content-rich sites, letting them control how it is organized and keeping track of the original creators for future reference.

 We are currently looking for beta testers!
 Find out more [here](https://github.com/JakeGuy11/image-sourcerer/blob/main/beta-testing.md)!